 Whisenant was a former NASA engineer and Bible student who became convinced that the rapture would happen on Rosh Ha-Shana 1988.
 How convinced?
 The title of his book sums it up well: 88 Reasons Why the Rapture Will Be in 1988.
 It sold 4.5 million copies and 300,000 more were sent to ministers across America.
 TBN even interrupted its programming for the three days that Rosh Ha-Shana covered that year with special programming on the rapture (including what to do if you were left behind).

-When nothing happened, Whisenant did what the Millerites did and most every failed prognosticator does: he found a previously unnoticed flaw in his calculations and issue a new corrected date.
+When nothing happened, Whisenant did what the Millerites did and most every failed prognosticator does: he found a previously unnoticed "flaw" in his calculations and issued a new, corrected date.
 Due to the “fool me once, shame on you; fool me twice, shame on me” effect, he had much less success with getting people to pay attention.
-He kept going on creating dates every year or so for a several years until he finally seemed to give up before he died in 2001.
+He kept going on creating dates every year or so for several years until he finally seemed to give up before he died in 2001.

 1997 – Comet Hale-Bopp